vortexmakes/RKH/doc/readme.txt

 \li (1) Define the macros #RKH_EN_NATIVE_SCHEDULER = 0,
 #RKH_EN_SMA_THREAD = 1, and #RKH_EN_SMA_THREAD_DATA, within the
-\b rkhport.h file.
+\c rkhport.h file.
 \li (2) Define the macros RKH_SMA_BLOCK(), RKH_SMA_READY(), and
-RKH_SMA_UNREADY() in \b rkhport.h according to underlying OS or RTOS.
+RKH_SMA_UNREADY() in \c rkhport.h according to underlying OS or RTOS.
 \li (3) Define the macros #RKH_OSDATA_TYPE, and #RKH_THREAD_TYPE in
-\b rkhport.h according to underlying OS or RTOS.
+\c rkhport.h according to underlying OS or RTOS.
 \li (4) Then, implement the platform-specific functions rkh_init(), rkh_enter(),
 rkh_exit(), rkh_sma_activate(), and rkh_sma_terminate().
 All these functions
-are placed in \b rkhport.c.
+are placed in \c rkhport.c.

 <EM>Example for x86, VC08, and win32 with scheduler emulation</EM>
 \code